Nicole Cordoves

 Nicole Ignacio Cordoves ([nɪˈkoʊl ʔɪɡˈnaʃo kɔɾˈdɔbɛs]; born April 15, 1992) is a Filipino model, host, and beauty pageant titleholder who was crowned Binibining Pilipinas Grand International 2016.
 She represented the Philippines at the Miss Grand International 2016 pageant and finished as 1st Runner-Up.

 Early and personal life

 Cordoves has Filipino-Chinese ancestry.
-She graduated from Ateneo de Manila University with a degree in Development Management, minoring in AB Economics.
+She graduated from Ateneo de Manila University with a degree in Economics, minoring in Development Management.

-Her brother, Joshua is engaged to Binibining Pilipinas International 2019 Bea Magtanong.
+Her brother, Joshua is married to Binibining Pilipinas International 2019 Bea Magtanong.

 Pageantry

 Competitions

 Cordoves won Miss Chinatown 2014.
 She was crowned 1st runner-up at Miss Grand International 2016, having been chosen to represent the Philippines at the pageant as Binibining Pilipinas Grand International 2016.

 Hosting

-She co-hosted Binibining Pilipinas 2018 with Pia Wurtzbach and Richard Gutierrez.
+She co-hosted Miss Grand International 2017 pageant with Xian Lim in Vietnam.
+She also co-hosted Binibining Pilipinas 2018 with Pia Wurtzbach and Richard Gutierrez.
 In 2021, Cordoves and Catriona Gray co-hosted the 57th Binibining Pilipinas, the first pageant in the Philippines with all-female hosts, earning critical acclaim.
 She teamed up with 2020 Miss Grand International runner-up Samantha Bernardo for a photo shoot prior to the pageant.
-Cordoves, Catriona Gray, Samantha Bernardo and Edward Barber co-hosted Binibining Pilipinas 2022.
+Cordoves, Gray, Bernardo and Edward Barber co-hosted Binibining Pilipinas 2022.
+She returned as co-host with Gray and Mary Jean Lastimosa for Binibining Pilipinas 2023.